 WordPress has been translated into over 70+ languages.
 Combined with the power of Google Translate, a simple WordPress plugin can allow visitors from anywhere in the world to translate the content on your site into the language of their choice in seconds …

 (Translate your content into other languages with WordPress translation plugins)

-To learn how to translate your website into other languages, see the tutorial below:
+Learn how to translate your WordPress site into other languages with the tutorial below: